lessthen3/Peach-E/README.md

 ## Documentation

 Docs are still a work in progress, but expect them to be here by the time Peach Engine 1.0 is released.

+## Overall Design and Features

+Peach-E is designed around the PeachCore library and utilizes a component based approach to building games with nodes.
+The API design is heavily inspired by how Godot works, but the implementation is entirely original—no Godot code is used.

+Features:

+🍑 Vulkan and OpenGL rendering backends

+🍑 Scripting support for C#, Python, and Lua

+🍑 Planned support for visual scripting and a ShaderGraph

+🍑 Built-in rollback networking

+🍑 Audio playback and capture

+🍑 Physics support via Box2D (v3.0) for 2D and Jolt (v5.2.0) for 3D

+🍑 Native support for Windows, macOS, and Linux (web and mobile support planned)

+🍑 External C++ plugin support via dynamic linking (scripted plugin support WIP)

+🍑 QOL nodes for easily integrating in-game consoles and logging support out of the box

+## Building Peach-E From Source

+If you want to build Peach-E for yourself:

+0. This project is built using __C++20__, and you will need __CMake 3.20+__ and __conan2__ (scroll down to the resources section for links if you are unfamiliar)

+1. Clone the repo

+2. Run: __python init.py [--debug or --release or --both] -G [desired_generator]__ in your terminal and your done!

+__Note:__ The build output will be generated in __/build/(Debug or Release)__ as an executable for Peach_Editor and Peach_Engine and a static lib for Peach_Core

 ## Why Another Game Engine